Slyrith/aoi.js-documentation/src/functions/util/abbreviate.md

 ---
 title: $abbreviate
-description: $abbreviate allowing you to abbreviate large numbers.
+description: $abbreviate will allow you to abbreviate large numbers.
 id: abbreviate
 ---

+`$abbreviate` wll allow you to abbreviate large numbers.

 ## Usage